hoprnet/hoprnet/README.md

   --host "0.0.0.0:9091"   		 # set IP and port of the P2P API to the container's external IP so it can be reached on your host
   --admin   	                         # enable the node's admin UI --adminHost 0.0.0.0                    # set IP of the Rest API to the container's external IP so it can be reached on your host
+  --forwardLogs                          # enable the node's log forwarding to the ceramic network --apiToken alpine_panorama             # set the api token used as a secret by the Rest API and Admin UI
 ```

 ## Develop